All That You Wanted To Know About Dunnage

 Irrespective of shipping cargo by air, sea, or road, freight transport always involves risk.
-Several reasons result in cargo damage – some are beyond human control while others are caused by human error.
+Several reasons result in cargo damage – some are beyond human control, while others are caused by human error.
 Goods that are physically damaged are typically caused by improper wrapping and packaging, mishandling during transit, improper storage, or even incorrect labelling.
 Sometimes, damaged products are caused by unbalanced weight distribution.
 Lack of proper impact protection can also damage cargo.
-When stacking pallets or skids, protective packaging will ensure that goods are evenly distributed.
+Protective packaging will ensure that goods are evenly distributed when stacking pallets or skids.
 Mismatched packages could create empty pockets and cause the pallets/skids to topple while in transit.

 How Do Carriers Prevent Loads From Shifting?